-The future of artificial intelligence in Healthcare
+The future of AI in Healthcare

 Artificial intelligence (AI) is transforming the way we interact, consume information, and obtain goods and services across industries.
 In health care, AI is already changing the patient experience, how clinicians practice medicine, and how the pharmaceutical industry operates.
 The journey has just begun.

 Three categories for applications of AI in healthcare

 As AI finds its way into everything from our smartphones to the supply chain, applications in health care fall into three broad groupings1: